Chapter 17

 “Oh good grief!” cried Cody.
 “There wasn’t that much snow, although, it was terrible.”

 Happy to be alive they were!
 And with nothing more to do, Emma called it a day even though daylight remained.
-Before entering the tent, they used a long thin paddle with a comb-like edge, helping one another to beat and comb snow and ice from fur coats, trousers, and boots which could then be removed just inside the tent door.
+Before entering the tent, they used a long paddle with a comb-like edge, helping one another to beat and comb snow and ice from fur coats, trousers, and boots, which could then be removed just inside the tent door.

 Click here for, Chapter 18